vanallenlab/moalmanac-api/README.md

 ### Environment configuration

-Flask configuration variables are managed using environment files:
+Configuration variables are managed using environment files:

 - [.env](.env) - used for local development
 - [.env.production](.env.production) - used for production, loaded with systemd